What is Maternity Benefit?

 How is Maternity Allowance calculated?

 Maternity Allowance constitutes 60% of the insured person’s average insurable weekly earnings.
-The average insurable weekly earnings is calculated by totalling the earnings in the 52 weeks immediately preceding the 6-week period before the expected date of delivery.
+The average insurable weekly earnings is calculated by totalling the earnings (up to the Social Security ceiling of $6,500) in the 52 weeks immediately preceding the 6-week period before the expected date of delivery.
 This figure is then divided by the number of weeks worked, which cannot be less than 26.

 When and how is Maternity Allowance paid?